pchtsp/best_practices/lazy_servers.md

 To close this visualization, one needs to do the famous `Ctrl + C`

+## Getting information from your server

+**Memory**:

+    free -mh

+**CPU**:

+    lscpu

+**distribution**:

+    cat /etc/*release

+More information on getting the OS information in this [*very complete page*s](http://whatsmyos.com).

 ## Moving things between machine and server

-With `scp` one can move one file or an entire directory from and to the server.
+For simple use cases (few files), `scp` one can move one file or an entire directory from and to the server.
 This is already useful.
 But not enough.

-There are other options to sync things between the two.
+An example using this would be:

+    scp -r f.peschiera@serv-cluster1:/home/disc/f.peschiera/Documents/projects/ROADEF2018/results/clust1_20180922_venv ./

+The first argument is the source (that is located in the server) and the second argument (`./`) is the present location in the command line.
+So I'm saying: bring that directory over there, "here".

+### Moving code

-I recommend `git`.
+I recommend `git` to move code.
 With git you can easily push and pull code from a git server.
 This way, you know you get the correct version of your code.
 This tutorial is not a git tutorial, you'll have to find some other resources.
 Git has many more advantages that make it a strong recommendation.

+Some very basic examples:

+    git push origin master

+sends your last committed changes to the git server's main branch.

+    git pull origin master

+brings the last changes from the main branch to the pc from which you execute it.

+### Moving data

+I recommend `rsync` to move data files.
+With this application you can tell to bring or send a given directory and and only the files that have changed will move.

+For example I use:

+    rsync -rav -e ssh --include '*/' --exclude='formulation.lp' f.peschiera@serv-cluster1:/home/disc/f.peschiera/Documents/projects/optima/results/* ./

+to bring sync all the results I got from the last executions to the current directory in my pc.

-Other options include `rsync` or some third party syncing app such as Dropbox, NextCloud, Google Drive, etc.
+Other options include some third party syncing app such as Dropbox, NextCloud, Google Drive, etc.

 ## Advices and conventions